 Every 30 minutes the raw data is synced to Bonn.
-It is accessible in /effbg/effdata/.
-More details on the location of data can be found here under Data storage and archive
+It is accessible in /eff/data/.
+Old data is accessible in /hsm/effarchive More details on the location of data can be found here under Data storage and archive

 Inspecting scans by hand using the Toolbox